mayankthakur-04/CODSOFT/Task_2_Movie_Rating_Prediction/README.md

 ## How to Run the Project

-Clone this repository
+1.Clone this repository

-Download the dataset from Kaggle
+2.Download the dataset from Kaggle

-Place IMDb_India_Movies.csv in the project directory
+3.Place IMDb_India_Movies.csv in the project directory

-Open movie_rating_prediction.ipynb
+4.Open movie_rating_prediction.ipynb

-Run all cells sequentially
+5.Run all cells sequentially

+## Note:

+**Load dataset with proper encoding**

+df = pd.read_csv('IMDb_India_Movies.csv', encoding='latin1')

  ## Conclusion